don-tay/nb-webscraper/README.md

 python3 webscraper.py
 ```

-> NB: Specific fields in webscrapper may need to be configured due to platform differences , these fields have been highlighted in the code comments.
+> NB: Specific fields in web scraper may need to be configured due to platform differences , these fields have been highlighted in the code comments.